dracos/pohi/report/volume-1/4-financial-and-other-redress/b-hss.rst

 4.75.
 The prospect of an appeal process within HSS has been under consideration since it was recommended by the Advisory Board on 14 June 2023.
 [82]_ I quote from the minutes of the
 Board:

     “10.
 They concluded that if the Scheme was to be seen to be fair, individuals who were unhappy about the settlements which they had received needed to have recourse to an assessment which was wholly independent of the Post Office.
-This should come at the end of the process, on similar lines to the role of the GLO Independent Panel.
-They recommended that the Minister should con- sider how such an appeal process could be introduced.
-It should focus on assessing whether settlements were fair based on the evidence provid- ed, whilst allowing consideration of elements of a claim which had been missed or not included on the original form.
+    This should come at the end of the process, on similar lines to the role of the GLO Independent Panel. **They recommended that the Minister should con- sider how such an appeal process could be introduced.
+It should focus on assessing whether settlements were fair based on the evidence provid- ed, whilst allowing consideration of elements of a claim which had been missed or not included on the original form.**
     11.   …
     12.   …
     13. The Board       was therefore not convinced that the application of existing principles and precedents would lead to consistently fair results.
 They noted that postmasters who had been prosecuted by the Post Office would receive exemplary damages.
-While such damages were intended to punish the Post Office, they also had the effect of acknowledging the sustained impact which the actions had had on individuals.
-They recommended that the ap- peal process recommended above should put particular weight on securing a fair outcome in respect of the issues described in the preceding paragraphs.”
+While such damages were intended to punish the Post Office, they also had the effect of acknowledging the sustained impact which the actions had had on individuals. **They recommended that the ap- peal process recommended above should put particular weight on securing a fair outcome in respect of the issues described in the preceding paragraphs.**”

 4.76.
 At its meeting on 25 October 2023, the Advisory Board addressed the issue of whether “a reviewer” should be appointed in HSS to mirror the activities of the reviewer in GLOS.
 [83]_ The Board’s discussion was in the following context:

-    “Assuring fairness and consistency between schemes.
+    “**Assuring fairness and consistency between schemes.**

     3. The Board’s aim was to ensure fair and prompt compensation for postmasters, including consistency between the HSS, GLO and overturned convictions arrangements.